cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 equipment during the mission {{Rosen2015}}.

-In 2003, Digital Twin was attributed to John Vickers by Michael Grieves in his product lifecycle management (PLM) course as "virtual digital representation equivalent to physical products"
+In 2003, Digital Twin was attributed to John Vickers by Michael Grieves in his Product Lifecycle Management (PLM) course as "virtual digital representation equivalent to physical products"
 {{Grieves2014}}.
 Digital twin can be defined as a virtual instance of a physical system (twin) that is continually updated with the